-- Students must pay fines online or at the Bursar’s Office (Room S-203) during scheduled office hours.
-Employees and other violators must pay fines at the Bursar’s Office.
+- Students, employees and other violators must pay fines at the Bursar’s Office (Room S-203) during scheduled office hours.
 The Bursar’s Office is open Monday–Thursday from 8:15am to 5:30pm and Friday 8:15am to 4:00pm.
 The Bursar’s Office closes at 12:00 noon the last working day of the month.

 - Payment of any outstanding fines shall be prerequisite to completing registration for any semester.
 If an employee's fine is not paid by the close of the semester, the employee will receive an official reprimand from the appropriate administrator.

 - Any car, motorcycle, motor scooter, pickup truck, or van parking in a no parking zone, fire lane, disabled space, or parking in zones other than the one designated for their classification, etc. may be towed away at the owner's expense without notice.

 - Individuals who receive five (5) or more traffic and parking citations may be towed and barred from parking on Nashville State's campus.

 Appeals must be made within 72 hours after the ticket is issued.

 Appeal forms are available at the Security Office (A-34) and at the Security Station in the Student Services Center lobby.
 Appeal forms should be completed legibly with a copy of the citation attached.
 Citation Appeals should be turned back in to the Security Office (A-34) or to the Security Station in the Student Services Center lobby.